mattjaikaran/mattjaikaran/README.md

 I'm a software engineer based in New York City.

-I enjoy building APIs with Django and NodeJS and front end applications with React/NextJS.
+I enjoy building APIs with Django and NodeJS and front end applications with React/NextJS and Svelte.

 Things I enjoy:
 - Working on projects that help the community
 - Learning new things
+  - Currently learning: Rust
 - Music
 - Photography
 - Fitness